Strategies for Advancing Smart Growth, Environmental Justice, and Equitable Development

 - Provide Housing Choices

 - Improve Access to Opportunities and Daily Necessities

 - Preserve and Build on the Features That Make a Community Distinctive

-Creating Equitable, Healthy, and Sustainable Communities was developed jointly by EPA’s Office of Environmental Justice and Office of Sustainable Communities.
+Creating Equitable, Healthy, and Sustainable Communities was developed jointly by EPA’s Office of Environmental Justice and Office of Sustainable Communities (now the Office of Community Revitalization).
 It was also informed by comments from 40 reviewers received through a public comment process.

-Find more resources on smart growth and equitable development.You may need a PDF reader to view files on this page.
+Find more resources on smart growth and equitable development.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.